 Our airport representative will be receiving you at Tribhuvan International airport, Kathmandu and s/he will be displaying an Ace the Himalaya signboard outside the airport terminal.
 You will be then transferred to your respective hotel in our private tourist vehicle.

-Day 02 - Pre-trip meeting and guided sightseeing in Kathmandu, Bhaktapur and drive to Nagarkot on a private Tourist Vehicle.
+Day 02: Guided sightseeing in Kathmandu, Bhaktapur and Drive to Nagarkot on a private Tourist Vehicle

 We host a pre-trip meeting at your hotel in Kathmandu and introduce your tour guide.
 Please seek this opportunity to ask questions about your trip.
 This includes a final briefing and preparations for the trip.
 For the meeting, please make sure you bring your passport, two copies of passport-size photos, and a readable copy of your travel insurance policy.
 During this meeting, please clear the due balance, if any, and sign the legally binding trip form as well as the non-liability disclaimer.
 Please inform us in advance if you will be arriving late and therefore are unable to attend the pre-trip meeting.